rhardin3/Thrashers/README.md

 **Authors**: *Robbie and Orkhan*

 ##Table of Contents
-1.Getting Started
+1.Cloning
 2.Commiting
 3.Stuff
 4.More Stuff

 5.Learning
+6.
+7.

-1.
+1. Starting
-Type type type type
+Start

 2. Commiting
 Commiting can be difficult but we will do our best to help you through this scary and sometimes painful process.